Luk-kar/Resize-Elements-PS-toolset/README.md

 ## Getting Started 😍

-You choose opened files in PS or folder with files, to process
+You choose opened files in PS or source folder with files to process
-Later you decide if you want to save them in source directory or in choosed folder
+Later you decide if you want to save them in original directory or in choosed destination folder
-At the end you process files by (**Add canvas**, **Resize image** or **2^n canvas**) with inputed values
+At the end you process files by (**Add canvas**, **Resize image** or **2^n canvas**) with inputed by user values

 List of changed files are written in **ChangedFilesList.log**, if value in **Preferences.ini** in **"CHANGEDFILESLIST.LOG"- WRITE LOG** is **=ON**
 You can change this value by clicking button **Settings**, then button **ChangedFilesList.log" Log**